Xceptance/xlt-documentation/content/en/load-testing/How-Tos/master-controller-cheatsheet.md

 - `-o <dir>`  stores test results that have been downloaded in the directory specified.

 - `--only-download <dataTypeList>` restricts download to only the given result data types in a comma-separated list.
-Applicable in non-interactive mode only.
+Applicable for [downloads in non-interactive mode](../../manual/310-test-execution/#downloads-in-non-interactive-mode) only.

 - `-pf <file>` can be employed to utilize a separate properties file, which overrides the values in file `mastercontroller.properties`.